Just when you thought personal finance couldn’t get any more challenging, it can get a bit complicated when you start growing your family.

 Talking about money with your significant other keeps you both open and honest about what is going on financially.
 You need to work as a team and get on the same page.

-Yes, you both may have particular views on certain ways of doing things, but it’s about finding a healthy balance to work together.
+Yes, you both may have particular views on certain ways of doing things and the costs of raising children, but it’s about finding a healthy balance to work together.

 And I know the title of this post includes “easy,” and communication might be one of the hardest things to do at first.